waschberserker/waschberserker/README.md

-- 👋 Hi, I’m Alex
+- 👋 Hi!
+We are Waschberserker.
+Resistance is futile!
-- 👀 I’m interested in having fun... programming is fun!
+- 👀 We're interested in having fun... programming is fun!
-- 🌱 I’m currently learning Go and Python... and PHP (because even after 20 years you're never done learning).
+- 🌱 We're currently learning a lot of stuff
-- 💞️ I’m looking to collaborate on fun (programming) stuff
+- 💞️ We're looking to collaborate on fun (programming) stuff
-- 📫 How to reach me alex@waschberserker.com

 <!---
 waschberserker/waschberserker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.